Clark County Court Records

 Hours: Monday–Friday, 8:00 AM–5:00 PM

 Certified copies of birth abstracts and death certificates cost $24.00 each.
-Requests may be submitted in person, online through VitalChek (additional processing fees apply), or by mail using the Birth Abstract Request Form or Death Certificate Request Form with a cashier’s check or money order payable to CCCHD.
+You can request them in person, online through VitalChek (additional processing fees apply), or by mail using the Birth Abstract Request Form or Death Certificate Request Form with a cashier's check or money order payable to CCCHD.

 Divorce Records

 Divorce records through 1990 can be located at the Clark County Courthouse.
-Records after 1990 are available through the Common Pleas Court Clerk’s Office at (937) 521-1680.
-Online searches are possible through the CourtView Search portal by selecting “Divorce” from the case-type dropdown.
+Records after 1990 are available through the Common Pleas Court Clerk's Office at (937) 521-1680.
+You can also search online through the CourtView Search portal by selecting Divorce from the case-type dropdown.

 Clark County Probate Court Records

-The Clark County Probate Court exercises jurisdiction over estate administration, wills, trusts, guardianships, conservatorships, adoptions, name changes, and related matters.
+The Clark County Probate Court handles estate administration, wills, trusts, guardianships, conservatorships, adoptions, name changes, and related matters.
 Judge Richard P. Carey serves as both Judge and Clerk of the Probate Court, meaning the court directly manages its own records and filings.
-All probate practice is restricted by law to attorneys licensed by the Supreme Court of Ohio, and court employees are prohibited from providing legal advice or assisting with document preparation.
+All probate practice is restricted by law to attorneys licensed by the Supreme Court of Ohio, and court employees cannot provide legal advice or help prepare documents.

 Probate Court Filing Fees